 How to Take FREE Vacations (or almost free)

 I have a master list of which items get the highest points on which card – it ranges between 2% and 6%.
 I have it memorized so it's no big deal.
-I tried to get our house payment to go through here, too, but they won't let you do that.
-I put all other big purchases through here, and when our oldest got a new computer recently, I paid for it and had him write us a check.
+I tried to get our house payment to go through here too, but they won't let you do that.
+I put all other big purchases through here and when our son bought a new computer recently, I paid for it and had him write us a check.
 Anytime I can squeeze out more points I'll do it.

-You'll have to do some internet searching to find one you like (“best cashback credit cards”) – it'll depend on where you shop and what you want out of your card, like cash back, gift cards, travel rewards, etc. I always just do the cash back.
-Note that I usually find cards with no annual fees, but if there's a fee and a higher cash back percentage, that fee may be worth it depending on how much you spend in that category.
-It takes some time to figure all of this out, but it's worth it.
+Note that I usually find cards with no annual fees, but if there's a fee and a higher cash back percentage, then we still may do it, it'll obviously depend on how much you spend.
+It takes some time to figure all of this out and make sure it's a deal, but it's worth it.

 The first year we saved up $1550

-Every so often I'll go online and redeem awards, then park the money in our “trip fund”, a separate account I set up just for this.
+Every so often I'll go online and redeem awards, then park the money in our “trip fund”, which is in a separate account that I set up just for this.
 It's fun to watch it grow and start thinking about where we want to go next.
-(We don't usually vacation yearly, because we can't save up that fast, but every 2-3 years works for us, with smaller long weekend or driving trips in between.)
+(We don't usually vacation yearly, because we can't save up that fast, but every 2-3 years works for us, with smaller long weekends or driving trips in between.
+Unless you make more with your side gig, then you can save faster.
+UPDATE: as of summer 2021 we've taken 3 big trips in the past year, we really love traveling and my side gig helps a lot!)
 Now depending on how much you spend, how many are in your family and how far you're going, that will determine how long it will take you to save up.
 You could do smaller trips more often, and for bigger vacations you can either put some with what you have saved or just save up longer.

-A screaming deal on flights for our upcoming trip to Alaska…
+A screaming deal on flights for our trip to Alaska…

-Alaska isn't necessarily where we'd pick as a first choice for a vacation (although the more we look into it, I think it's going to be really cool), but our son has dreamed of going there for years, and since it's his senior year, we decided to go there this spring instead of someplace warm.
-When we first started checking flight prices, they were all around $650 each, and for six people, OUCH.
-But I knew I had this travel voucher so that helped ease the pain a bit.
+Alaska isn't necessarily where Kent and I would pick as a first choice for a vacation but it turned out to be AMAZING and one of our favorite trips ever, we even went again 3 years later!
+Our son dreamed of going there for years, and since it's his senior year, we decided to go there instead of someplace warm.
+When we first started checking flight prices, they were all around $650 each, and for six people = OUCH.
+But I knew I had this travel voucher, so that helped ease the pain a bit.
 I called Delta and told them we could be flexible on dates (that's another KEY to help you save money on trips, and it's another homeschooling perk), and she found us tickets for $435!
 THEN I called our credit card that gives you money off travel, and we had another chunk in there that came right off the top, so our tickets ended up costing us only $89 each!!!

-Thankfully we still have money in our trip fund for hotels, a rental car, eating out, and activities.
+Thankfully we still had a nice chunk of cash still in our trip fund for hotels, a rental car, eating out, and activities.

 So that's it, that's how to take free vacations, or dirt cheap vacations anyway.

-Many don't pay off their credit cards each month and would end up losing money on all that interest.
-Thankfully, Kent and I have never paid a penny of interest, and this works great for us, but take a good look at yourself and again, use common sense when deciding if this will work for you, this method for how to take free vacations isn't for everyone, because for some they'd just end up with a lot of debt, which is NOT cool.
+Many don't pay off their credit cards each month and would end up losing money on all of that interest.
+Thankfully, Kent and I have never paid even a penny of interest and this works great for us, but take an honest look at your habits before deciding if this will work for you.
+This method for how to take free vacations isn't for everyone, because for some they'd just end up with a lot of debt, which is NOT cool.
 If you need help getting out of debt, check out The Total Money Makeover.

 Let me know if you have any other suggestions, or tell us YOUR tips for how to take free vacations?! 🙂